Welcome to our class page. Please check regularly to find out all about our exciting learning.

 We spent the day focusing our activities on the stories of Roald Dahl; in particular Fantastic Mr Fox.
 You can see from our photographs that we all enjoyed the drama workshop.
 The children used alliteration to introduce themselves and their friends, and had to work in groups to make poems that rhyme.

 Today we launched our science topic – Rocks and Stones.
 The children brought their favourite rock into school, and we examined them closely, comparing their similarities and differences.
-The children were excited to see the huge variety of stones and rocks, and thought of different ways of sorting the rocks.
+The children were excited to see the huge variety of stones and rocks, and thought of different ways of sorting them.

 Our Learning in Year 2

-We had a lovely day learning about Masazani and completing lots of wonderful activities.
-We started the day with an assembly where we learnt all about our partner school Masazani Primary School.
+We had a lovely day learning about our partner school in South Africa and completing lots of wonderful activities.
+We started the day with an assembly where we learnt lots about Masizani Primary School.
 We then watched some South African dances and made up our own.
 After that we made some South African necklaces out of paper plates.
 In the afternoon we watched Tinga Tales and learnt about some traditional tales from South Africa.
-Finally we created some South African art!
-Check out our South African necklaces.
+Finally, we created some South African art.
+Check out our South African necklaces!

 Below is a video of us performing the poem Flip-Flop Frolic in our class assembly.

-We have been having lots of fun practicing for Sports Day!
+We have been having lots of fun practising for Sports Day!
 We hope that you will be able to join us on Wednesday 24th May.

 Our Westbrook Walk

-We had an exciting time as we walked around the Westbrook Centre.
 For our Geography lessons we are learning about the local area.
-We tried to draw a map of Westbrook on our whiteboards but it was so rainy that our work kept on rubbing off!
-We saw St Philip’s school and Church, British Heart Foundation, Westbrook Medical Centre, ASDA Opticians, two hairdressers, ASDA, Westbrook Carpets and a Westbrook Library.
+We went on a walk and tried to draw a map of Westbrook on our whiteboards but it was so rainy that our work kept on rubbing off!
+We saw St Philip’s School and Church, British Heart Foundation Shop, Westbrook Medical Centre, ASDA Opticians, two hairdresser shops, ASDA, Westbrook Carpets and Westbrook Library.

 Ella said she had a brilliant time because it was fun to learn outside.